-Mdonya is without doubt the best value camp in Ruaha National Park.
+Mdonya is undoubtedly the best-valuecamp in Ruaha National Park.

 It has the same charm and character as its famous sister camp in the Selous, Lake Manze Tented Camp.

-Mdonya may be basic and simple but this is what Ruaha is all about.
-It is a fierce and wild park and Mdonya is in a very wild area within.
+Mdonya may be basic and straightforward, but this is what Ruaha is all about.
+It is a rugged park, and Mdonya is in a particularly wild area.

-With its great location, you can rely on quality game viewing and you don’t necessarily need to spend that extra cash if luxury is not your priority.
+With its excellent location, you can rely on quality game viewing, and you don’t necessarily need to spend that extra cash if luxury is not your priority.

-Mdonya and has always delivered and we have a lot of faith in this little camp.
+Mdonya has always delivered, and we have a lot of faith in this little camp.

 Mdonya Old River Camp in Ruaha